1.1 The aim of the book

 The second part of the book focuses on instance-level explainers and consists of Chapters 6–13.
 Chapters 6–8 present methods that allow decomposing a model’s predictions into contributions corresponding to each explanatory variable.
 In particular, Chapter 6 introduces break-down (BD) for additive attributions for predictive models, while Chapter 7 extends this method to attributions that include interactions.
 Chapter 8 describes Shapley Additive Explanations (SHAP) (Lundberg and Lee 2017), an alternative method for decomposing a model’s predictions that is closely linked with Shapley values developed originally for cooperative games by Shapley (1953).
 Chapter 9 presents a different approach to the explanation of single-instance predictions.
 It is based on a local approximation of a black-box model by a simpler glass-box one.
 In this chapter, we discuss the Local-Interpretable Model-agnostic Explanations (LIME) method (Ribeiro, Singh, and Guestrin 2016).
 These chapters correspond to the second layer of the stack presented in Figure 1.3.

 The third part of the book focuses on dataset-level exploration and consists of Chapters 14–19.
 The chapters present methods in the same order as shown in the right-hand side of Figure 1.3.
 In particular, Chapter 15 presents measures that are useful for the evaluation of the overall performance of a predictive model.
 Chapter 16 describes methods that are useful for the evaluation of an explanatory-variable’s importance.
 Chapters 17 and 18 introduce partial-dependence and accumulated-dependence methods for univariate exploration of a variable’s effect.
 These methods correspond to the third (from the top) layer of the right-hand side of the stack presented in Figure 1.3.
-The final chapter of this part of the book is Chapter 19 that summarises diagnostic techniques based on model residuals.
+The Chapter 19 summarises diagnostic techniques based on model residuals.
+The final chapter of this part of the book is Chapter 20 that summarises global techniques for model exploration.

 The book is concluded with Chapter 21 that presents a worked-out example of model-development process in which we apply all the methods discussed in the second and third part of the book.